learnk8s/learnk8s.io/src/terraform-aws/content.md

 kubectl get nodes --kubeconfig real-hedgehog.conf
 ```

-Bingo!
+_Bingo!_

-All the nodes should be `Ready` now.
+All the nodes should be `Ready` now!

-_Congratulations, you just performed your first Kubernetes experiment._
+If you list the Pods, they should now also all be `Running`.

+_The CNI plugins indeed completed the setup of your clusters and rendered them fully functional._

+At this point, you can launch further Pods in your clusters and do any other kinds of experiments.

 ## Destroying the clusters

-When you're done experimenting with the clusters, you should delete them, because running clusters on AWS costs money.
+When you're done experimenting with the clusters, you should delete them because, unfortunately, running clusters on AWS costs money.

-Fortunately, Terraform makes deleting infrastructure extremely easy.
+_Fortunately, Terraform makes this very easy._

 All you have to is to issue the following command: